-Southwest

 The waterfront neighborhood of Southwest was especially important to freedom seekers before Emancipation.
-Although one of the city's oldest areas, today Southwest looks like one of the newest.
-After World War II, the neighborhood underwent urban renewal.
-Nearly all buildings were demolished and the close-knit poor and working-class communities were removed.

-1 Banneker Park

-Marked at L'Enfant Promenade, SW, south end

-Benjamin Banneker (1731-1806), born in Baltimore County, Maryland, grew up on a tobacco farm and worked into adulthood as a planter.
+After World War II, the 19th-century residential neighborhood fell to urban renewal.
+Nearly all buildings were demolished, and the close-knit poor and working-class communities were removed.
+Today the neighborhood, a textbook example of mid-20th century modernism, is again being remade.
+1 Banneker Park Marked at L'Enfant Promenade, SW, south end Benjamin Banneker (1731-1806), born in Baltimore County, Maryland, grew up on a tobacco farm and worked into adulthood as a planter.
 With disciplined self-study, Banneker became an exceptionally learned astronomer and mathematician.
 In 1791 he assisted Andrew Ellicott on the survey of the territory designated for Washington, DC.
 Banneker used sophisticated instruments to observe stars at night.
 His calculations were used to determine where to place the 40 boundary stones that would mark the 10 square miles of the new federal district.
 While here, he began work on a series of published almanacs.
 The marker sits atop a hill that offers dramatic views of the city.